How Ancient Egyptians Built the Pyramids: The Complete Guide

 Mortar, gaps, and handling heavy elements

-Gypsum and rubble mortar filled gaps behind fine walls to stabilize rough core geometry.
+Gypsum and rubble mortar filled the gaps behind the fine walls, stabilizing the rough core geometry.
 Some elements weighed many tons and demanded staging and trimming near both quarries and the site.
 Procurement schedules had to feed crews fast enough to place nearly a million stone blocks in sequence.

-Moving Millions of Pounds: Sledges, Rollers, and River Logistics
+Moving Millions of Pounds: Sleds, Rollers, and River Logistics

-This section tracks how massive stones moved from the river landing to the ramp, and what experiments tell us about force and timing.
+This section tracks how massive stones were moved from the river landing to the ramp, and what experiments reveal about force and timing.
 You will see practical choices that made a long project deliver thousands of courses over the years.

-Tomb art shows 172 men pulling a 60-ton statue on a sledge, a dramatic record of raw muscle and coordination.
-Experiments confirm that wetting packed sand sharply lowers friction, letting fewer people move heavier loads with predictable effort.
+Tomb art shows 172 men pulling a 60-ton statue on a sled, a dramatic record of raw muscle and coordination.
+Experiments confirm that wetting packed sand sharply reduces friction, allowing fewer people to move heavier loads with predictable effort.

 Rollers, cradles, and alternate methods